For a rare few,

 Tips for managing insatiable hunger

-If you are coping with a child who has a rare genetic disease of obesity, you may be feeling overwhelmed and unsure what to do.
+If you or someone you care for has a rare genetic disease of obesity, you may feel overwhelmed and unsure of what to do.

 Dr Amy McTighe, Director of Care Coordination and Prader-Willi Syndrome Program Manager at the Children’s Institute of Pittsburgh, shares tips and strategies for navigating insatiable hunger.